NOTICE OF HEALTH INFORMATION PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-- This notice describes the health information practices of the following UA covered designated health care component of The University of Alabama (a covered hybrid entity) and to the administrative departments at the University of Alabama that provide legal, billing, auditing, or other administrative support for this health care component, including but not limited to The University of Alabama Office of Counsel, The University of Alabama System auditors, the University’s Privacy Officer, Human Resources, and Risk Management : UNIVERSITY MEDICAL CENTER.
-In addition, this Policy applies to the Capstone Health Services Foundation and to all members of its workforce.
-These entities are hereby designated as an organized health care arrangement under HIPAA.
-For purposes of this Policy, these Covered Entities and the University’s affiliated administrative support departments shall be referred to as “University Medical Center”.
+This notice describes the health information practices of the UNIVERSITY MEDICAL CENTER (UMC), a health care component of The University of Alabama (a covered hybrid entity) and to the administrative departments at the University of Alabama that provide legal, billing, auditing, or other administrative support for UMC , including but not limited to The University of Alabama Office of Counsel, The University of Alabama System Office of Internal Audit, the University’s Privacy and Security Officers, the Office of Information Technology, Human Resources, and UA and UAB Risk Management.
+In addition, this Policy applies to the Capstone Health Services Foundation (CHSF) and to all members of its workforce.
+These two entities (UMC and CHSF) are hereby designated as an organized health care arrangement under HIPAA.
+For purposes of this Notice and HIPAA policies, these covered entities and the University’s affiliated administrative support departments shall collectively be referred to as “University Medical Center” or UMC.

 This notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.
 We are required by law to: